 If you’d like to go swimming in Chamonix, there are various options.
 You might be lucky enough to be staying at a hotel or chalet with a pool, otherwise you can head to the public swimming pools on offer at the Centre Sportif Richard Bozon.
 Alternatively, some hotels in the valley let you use their pool if you eat lunch at their restaurant or use their spa facilities (see below for some of these options).

 Centre Sportif Richard Bozon

-Chamonix’s public swimming pools in the Centre Sportif Richard Bozon were renovated quite recently and offer plenty of splashing fun for all ages throughout the year.
+Chamonix’s public swimming pools in the Centre Sportif Richard Bozon offer plenty of splashing fun for all ages throughout the year.

 There are both indoor and outdoor pools with lanes, as well as a great selection of children’s pools with slides and other features, and a relaxation area with sauna, hammam and solarium.
 There are plenty of options to keep the whole family entertained, whatever the weather!

-Indoors – there is a 25m indoor pool with lanes, a children’s pool with rapids, water jets and a slide. * Summer 2017 – the indoor pool is shut for renovations! *
+Indoors – there is a 25m indoor pool with lanes and a children’s pool with rapids, water jets and a slide;

-Outdoors – the outdoor area is large and comprises the 50m Olympic pool (swimming in an outdoor pool with a view of Mont Blanc is a special experience), a children’s pool, slides and a children’s paddling pool.
-There is also a small lake (not for swimming) and a refreshment hut.
+Outdoors – the outdoor area (renovated recently) is large and comprises the 50m Olympic pool (swimming in an outdoor pool with a view of Mont Blanc is a special experience!), a children’s pool, slides and a children’s paddling pool.
+There is also a small lake (not for swimming) and a refreshment hut;

 Babies and small children – as well as the indoor children’s pool and the outdoor paddling pool and slides, the Centre Sportif Richard Bozon offers special classes for babies and toddlers.
 On a Saturday morning at 10h, the Jardin d’Eau offers plenty of fun for babies and toddlers (from 6 months to 3 years) with one or two adults accompanying.
-At 11h is the Petits Poissons class for children from 3-5 years.
+At 11h is the Petits Poissons option for children from 3 to5 years.
 Lots of toys are put out and the pool is slightly warmed for these classes.
-See here for more details.
+See here for more details;